 When your controller has been instructed to terminate the connection, you must put the modem back in command state and issue the hang-up (H) command.
-In addition to hanging-up, you will also want to restore settings you changed to their factory-set values, or issue an ATZ<CR> to undo the effects of your changes.
-In any case, clean up is necessary even if the connection were terminated due to loss of carrier.
+In addition to hanging-up, you will also want to restore settings you changed to their factory-set values, or issue an ATZ < CR > to undo the effects of your changes.
+In any case, restoration of the modem settings is necessary even if the connection was terminated due to loss of carrier.